Fiazz/check-async-rest/README.md

 # check-async-rest
-Demo project for employee-details-service with static data
+Demo project for to execute async functionality